- Just start typing

 IMHO you may need to produce much better quality knowledge.
 You are missing out.

 A good KB - personal or shared - captures high-value knowledge and lets you pickup where you left off, years later, with little effort.
-That way you are always working with the best knowledge you have.
+That way you are always working with the best knowledge you've ever had.
 What defines high-value?

 Second, it's hard to replace: 1) Discovery is unlikely: you are unlikely to think of or encounter it next time, at least not unless you revisit the issue in depth.
 2) It's hard to find - even if you think of it, you won't be able to find it or recreate it easily.
 Maybe it's buried in a book you won't remember.
 For example, if you have info on operating systems, you need little about Windows, Android, etc. because you use them daily (hypothetically) and info is easily available.
 Insights on TempleOS might be better, or from that keynote by Dennis Ritchie that you attended.